three female college students talking and laughing

 What is a Resume and Cover Letter

-• What is a cover letter: a document that introduces you to an employer.
-It highlights your specific accomplishments that most benefit the employer.
+• What is a cover letter: a document that introduces a person to an employer.
+It highlights a persons specific accomplishments that most benefit the employer.

 Step 3: